austinwin/austinwin.github.io/_posts/2025-11-11-What the Transformer Does.md

 Every word in a sentence is a student sitting in class.
 Each student can look around at others and decide who to listen to before writing down their own understanding.

-That “looking around and deciding who to listen to” part —
+That “looking around and deciding who to listen to” part is called: Seft-attention
-👉 that’s self-attention.